-This guide covers the equipment that is going to be in the game, and which types different players should use.
+This guide covers all of the Call of Duty Black Ops Cold War equipment, and which types different players should use.
 Most of it is going to be pretty familiar to long-term Call of Duty players.
 However, revisiting all of your options in light of the different perks and weapons in this new game might be a good way to break out of an old routine.
 This is what you need to know about the Cold War perks, which players should use which, and how everything works.

 Black Ops Cold War Equipment Guide – Full List